ambocclusion/pico-8-compiler/readme.md

 Just let it run while you edit the files.
 If the p8 file doesn't generate at first, try saving a .lua file in the designated folder.
 You should get a confirmation that a file changed in the terminal log.

-## WARNING
+### Disclaimer

-Please keep frequent backups, this script replaces all of the text between '__lua__' and '__gfx__' on compile, so you will lose any edits made inside of the Pico-8 text editor.
+I am not responsible for any lost carts this may result in.
+Please keep frequent backups or use version control while using this compiler.
+This script replaces all of the text between '__lua__' and '__gfx__' on compile, so you will lose any edits made inside of the Pico-8 text editor.

 ## Future Plans
 - Auto-generate p8 file when no valid one is given